karvozavr/unix_homework_spring_2017/README.md

-This is a repository for 'UNIX' homeworks.
+This is a repository for `UNIX` homeworks.